Quote from the original 1998 article:

 A lone hiker happened by and saw my deflated boat sitting offshore, grounded now by low tide.
 He actually asked me if I still wanted it!
 I told him to go ahead and take the thing.
 I hiked back to the parking lot and reported in to the rangers.
 They searched the beaches for my backpack, since it had washed overboard less than a mile from shore.
 They returned with a Tupperware container with my wallet, keys, and a small .22 caliber pistol I carried for protection.
 It had been at the top of my pack and washed up on the beach.
 They returned my wallet and keys, kept the gun, and gave me a lecture about carrying weapons in a National Park, something I never did again.
 I didn't argue about it.
 I got in my truck with my tail between my legs and drove home, grateful to be alive.

 It was three years before I returned to that island, but I finally did.
 It bothered me that I had failed so miserably, after all those successful crossings.
 I took a friend, and paddled over safely at slack tide, enjoying a wonderful week.
 After that, I was satisfied that I had seen and done everything there was on Ozette.
-Occasionally, I do think about a message I left behind on that final trip, buried in a glass jar, and I kick around the idea of going back just one last time to retrieve the thing.
+Occasionally, I do think about a message I left behind on the 1997 summer trip, buried in a glass jar, and I kick around the idea of going back just one last time to retrieve the thing.